muldjord/skyscraper/docs/SCRAPINGMODULES.md

 There's a small caveat to this module, as it has a monthly request limit (see above) per IP per month.
 But this should be plenty for most people.

 Their API is based on a file name search.
 This means that the returned results do have a chance of being faulty.
 Skyscraper does a lot internally to make sure accepted data is for the correct game.
 But it is impossible to ensure 100% correct results, so do keep that in mind when using it.
-Consider using the `--interactive` command line option if you want complete control of the accepted entries.
+Consider using the `--flags interactive` command line flag if you want complete control of the accepted entries.

 #### ArcadeDB by motoschifo
 * Shortname: *`arcadedb`*